-Added days on schedule marked by meaningful games
+Extra days on HS baseball schedule marked by meaningful games

 And while the games scheduled for Thursday and Friday aren’t numerous, several have significant meaning as teams jockey for position in advance of postseason play, that begins next Tuesday with preliminary-round action.

-Thursday’s schedule includes at least two games of note, with Oxford Hills of South Paris at Mount Ararat of Topsham and Old Town at Mount Desert Island of Bar Harbor,
+Thursday’s schedule includes at least two games of note, with Oxford Hills of South Paris at Mt.
+Ararat of Topsham and Old Town at Mount Desert Island of Bar Harbor,

-Oxford Hills might slip past Brewer for first place in Class A North with a win, while Old Town might challenge for the top spot in Class B North with a win on the island though MDI could use a victory to secure a first-round bye though fourth-ranked Nokomis of Newport — currently the final team with a bye in that division — has a game remaining against winless Winslow.
+Oxford Hills might slip past Brewer for first place in Class A North with a win, while Old Town might challenge for the top spot in Class B North with a win on the island.
+But could use a victory to secure a first-round bye though fourth-ranked Nokomis of Newport — currently the final team with a bye in that division — has a game remaining against winless Winslow.

 Another game of interest Thursday sends Dexter to Mattanawcook Academy of Lincoln in a battle of top-seven teams in Class C North.